 One strategy when answering this question is to use it as an opportunity to show how you're actively working to improve your weakness.

-Remember the phone example from above?
-You could possibly respond by saying, "I have a tendency to get a bit flustered with new phone systems.
+Here's an example of how that works.
+First, you'll state the weakness.
+For example: "I have a tendency to get a bit flustered with new phone systems.
 I get so focused on the phone's functions that I don't engage well with callers."

-Examples of the Best Answers
+Examples of Best Answers

-- I sometimes overdo getting my work done ahead of time.
+I sometimes overdo getting my work done ahead of time.
 However, I am excellent at meeting deadlines, and with my attention to detail, I know my work is correct.

-- I can get very impatient when people do not deliver work in a timely manner.
+I can get very impatient when people do not deliver work in a timely manner.
 To avoid feeling frustrated with co-workers, I've learned to establish clear deadlines and give friendly reminders a few days prior to keep projects on track.

 - Although I've never missed a deadline, it is still an effort for me to know when to move on to the next task, and to be confident when assigning others work.